Many men struggle to grow a moustache because of genetics, hormones, physical trauma, or underlying medical conditions.

 You can ask for the figures of success and patient satisfaction rates, but you can also request an in-person or virtual meeting with a previous patient of the surgeon who had a moustache transplant.

-This will help you in making better healthcare decisions.
+This will help you in making a more informed decision.

 How Best To Prepare For A Moustache Hair Transplant